-Many photographers ask how to photograph bluebells but it’s actually very simple, just follow our simple guide:
+Many photographers ask how to photograph bluebells but it’s actually pretty straightforward, just follow our simple guide:

 How to photograph bluebells: timing